 Celebrating Texas dance halls since 2007.

-Texas Dance Hall Preservation, Inc., (TDHP) was founded in 2007.
-It is incorporated in the State of Texas and recognized as a tax-exempt 501(c)(3) nonprofit organization by the Internal Revenue Service.
+Texas Dance Hall Preservation, Inc., (TDHP) was founded in 2007 by a group of Texans who were passionate about preserving the historic dance halls of Texas.
+TDHP is incorporated in the State of Texas and recognized as a tax-exempt 501(c)(3) nonprofit organization by the Internal Revenue Service.

 Gregory Smith, the Texas Historical Commission’s state coordinator for the National Register of Historic Places, had been contacted by three separate individuals about their interest in historic dance halls and Texas music history, and so he suggested that they should get together.
 When Steve Dean, Steph McDougal, and Patrick Sparks met for the first time on South Congress Avenue in Austin, they hatched a plan to start a nonprofit organization that would preserve dance halls and the authentic culture and music that was found in them.